 - 28a.
 The principles of C-Rules 27 and 28 shall apply accordingly also in the case of new remuneration systems for senior management staff. - 29.
-The number and distribution of the options granted, the exercise prices and the respective estimated values at the time they are issued and upon exercise shall be reported in the annual report.
+The number and distribution of the options granted, the exercise prices5 and the respective estimated values at the time they are issued and upon exercise shall be reported in the annual report.

 The total remuneration of the management board for a business year must be reported in the notes to the financial statements.
+The Corporate Governance Report shall contain the total remuneration of each individual member of the management board (§ 239 par.
+1 fig. 4 lit. a Business Code) and disclose the principles governing remuneration policy.